turingschool-examples/fitlit-starter-kit/README.md

 ## Future Features & Goals:
 - Add a user login page instead of generating a random user
+- Add weekly charts/graphs for users to view their stats

 ## Project management:
 - As a team, we first began working with logic in each class file.
 Secondly, we used TDD to build our test suites for each class.
 We then moved onto working with the DOM in Scripts.js